 Although cycling is possible from Craig to Pollan Buidhe, it is very strenuous and the effort does not seem worthwhile.

-Access: Parking is in the trees 25 yards up a track opposite the level crossing at Craig.
+Access: Parking is in the trees 25 yards up a track off the A890 opposite the level crossing at Craig.

 Route: Despite the extra ascent, the route from Craig seems to offer more interest and perhaps better mountain scenery, although Loch Calavie is certainly a beautiful sight on the Attadale route.
 From Craig the walk can be navigated in either direction, each with advantages and disadvantages.

 The route makes a challenging day, especially if wet with low cloud.
 It is not for the faint-hearted as the Munro top of Lurg Mhor is an integral part and the northern slopes of Lurg Mhor are steep.
 The Corbett Beinn Tharsuinn is also a natural part, as it is difficult to avoid en route.
 So the extra ascent on this route enables another Corbett to be ticked off.
 There are three problem areas for route finding and/or negotiation:

 i) the wire bridge at Pollan Buidhe;